fbpx

 Before the procedure

-I went to New Me Sydney for this procedure, and my cosmetic tattooist was Katerina Dobriakova.
-She was realistic about what the procedure could achieve — informing me that it would not completely eradicate dark circles, but rather reduce the darkness by 80 – 90%, and impart a soft-focus glow, akin to applying brightening powder.
+I went to New Me Sydney for this procedure.
+My tattoo artist (Katerina) was realistic about what the procedure could achieve — informing me that it would not completely eradicate dark circles, but rather reduce the darkness by 80 – 90%, and impart a soft-focus glow, akin to applying brightening powder.

 Prior to starting the procedure, Katerina marked the area where the pigment will be deposited.
 After examining my skin tone, she created a custom pigment that was closest to my natural skin colour.
 Katerina mixed a white pigment with a nude pigment; the nude pigment helps conceal the dark circles, whilst the white tone adds radiance and prevents the colour from oxidising over time.